PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_workflow.rst

     when the conditional logic defined with the :ref:`when` attribute evaluates as True.

-    For this tutorial, if the user decides to validate at both the beginning and end of the workflow, the sequence of execution is validate, config, validate, and then output message.
+    For this tutorial, if the user decides to validate at both the beginning and end of the workflow, the sequence of execution is validate, config, validate, and then output a message.
     As seen in the main workflow skillet's snippet section below, this sequence was achieved by the intentional ordering of snippet names.